Mary Jane Kelly: 9 November

-Hutchinson's statement appears to be partly corroborated by a laundress named Sarah Lewis, who reported that as she walked towards the courtyard at 2:30 a.m. to spend the night with her friends, the Keylers, who resided at 2 Miller's Court, she had observed two or three people standing near the Britannia pub, including a respectably dressed young man with a dark moustache talking with a woman.
+Hutchinson's statement appears to be partly corroborated by a laundress named Sarah Lewis, who reported that as she walked towards the courtyard at 2:30 am to spend the night with her friends, the Keylers, who lived at 2 Miller's Court, she had seen two or three people standing near the Britannia pub, including a respectably dressed young man with a dark moustache talking with a woman.
 Both appeared to be drunk.
 A poorly dressed and hatless young woman also stood nearby.
-Opposite Miller's Court, Lewis observed a "stout-looking and not very tall" man standing at the entrance to the courtyard, observing the entranceway.
+Opposite Miller's Court, Lewis saw a "stout-looking and not very tall" man standing at the entrance to the courtyard, watching the entranceway.
 (Note: Serious discrepancies exist with Hutchinson's account of both his movements and observations in the early hours of 9 November.
 The individual Lewis observed may have been the individual seen earlier in Kelly's company or another man altogether.)
-As Lewis passed this man, she observed a man in the company of an obviously drunk woman further up the courtyard.
-Lewis was adamant as to the timing of these sightings as she recalled hearing the chiming of the Spitalfields Church clock.
+As Lewis passed this man, she saw a man in the company of an obviously drunk woman further up the courtyard.
+Lewis was adamant about the timing of these sightings as she recalled hearing the chiming of the Spitalfields Church clock.

-Shortly after 1 a.m., Mary Ann Cox again left her room.
-She returned to her home at approximately 3 a.m.
-Cox reported hearing no sound and seeing no light from Kelly's room at this time, although she thought she heard someone leaving the residence at about 5:45 a.m.
+Shortly after 1 am, Mary Ann Cox again left her room.
+She returned home at about 3 am.
+Cox reported hearing no sound and seeing no light from Kelly's room at this time, although she thought she heard someone leaving the residence at about 5:45 am.

 Murder

-Elizabeth Prater, who resided in the room directly above Kelly's and who had been awoken by her kitten walking over her neck, and Sarah Lewis, who had slept at number 2 Miller's Court on 8–9 November, both reported hearing a faint cry of "Murder!" between 3:30 a.m. and 4 a.m., but did not react because they reported that it was common to hear such cries in the East End.
-Lewis described this cry as "only one scream.
+Elizabeth Prater, who lived in the room directly above Kelly's and who had been awoken by her kitten walking over her neck, and Sarah Lewis, who had slept at 2 Miller's Court on 8–9 November, both reported hearing a faint cry of "Murder!" between 3:30 am and 4 am.
+Neither reacted, as they said it was common to hear such cries in the East End.
+Lewis described the cry as "only one scream.
 I took no notice of it".
 She claimed not to have slept and to have heard people moving in and out of the court throughout the night.
-Prater did leave her room at approximately 5:30 a.m., to walk to the Ten Bells pub for a drink of rum.
+Prater left her room at about 5:30 am to walk to the Ten Bells pub for a drink of rum.
 She saw nothing suspicious.